 How to Reduce Anxiety Through Physical Activity

-Benefits of Physical Activity for Anxiety | Statistics |
+Benefits of Physical Activity for Anxiety:

-Lower rates of anxiety and depression | People who are active have less anxiety and depression than those who are not, studies show. |
+- Lower Rates of Anxiety and Depression: Studies show that people who stay active experience less anxiety and depression than those who don’t.

-Reduced likelihood of developing anxiety or depression | Regular intense exercise can lower the risk of depression or anxiety by 25% in five years. |
+- Reduced Risk of Developing Anxiety or Depression: Engaging in regular intense exercise can lower the risk of these issues by 25% over five years.

-Effectiveness comparable to medication | One study found that exercise is as good as medication for some in reducing anxiety and depression symptoms, with lasting effects. |
+- Effectiveness Comparable to Medication: Research indicates that exercise can be as effective as medication for some individuals in reducing symptoms of anxiety and depression, with lasting benefits.

 Cognitive-Behavioral Techniques for Anxiety Management